-A full gear list is provided in our Trip Essentials brochure (which you can download at the top of this page), but basically you need clothing for the length of your trip, including lightweight thermals for paddling, rain jackets, swimming gear and one casual outfit for a dinner out.
+A full gear list is provided in our Trip Essentials brochure (see top of this page to download), but essentially you need clothing for each day (including lightweight thermals for paddling), paddling booties/sandals, swim gear (e.g. bathers, towel, goggles, mask and snorkel), walking shoes and clothes for short bushwalks, rain jacket, and one casual outfit for a dinner out.

-On a typical day though we aim to paddle for approximately 2-3 hours in the morning and 2-3 hours in the afternoon.
+On a typical day we aim to paddle for approximately 2-3 hours in the morning and 2-3 hours in the afternoon.
 Sometimes we may spend an afternoon or morning enjoying a short walk instead of paddling.
-Paddling speed is relaxed i.e. it is like going for a relaxed walk rather than a sprint.
+Paddling speed is relaxed – i.e. it’s more of a walk than a sprint.

-The climate of Flinders Island is generally mild (by Tasmanian standards) as the sea has a moderating effect protecting the islands from extremes of temperature.
-Cooler than Melbourne in the summer and unexpectedly warmer than Melbourne in winter!
-And they also have more sunny days than the Gold Coast!
+The climate on Flinders Island is generally mild (by Tasmanian standards) as the sea has a moderating effect, protecting the islands from extremes of temperature.
+It’s cooler than Melbourne in summer and unexpectedly warmer in winter.
+And surprisingly, Flinders Island has more sunny days than the Gold Coast!
 Expect average temperatures in March and April between 12° to 22° degrees and at least one day of rain or drizzle.
-Flinders is also situated on the 40th parallel with the Roaring 40s winds (yes, hence our name) crossing the island.
+Flinders Island is located on the 40th parallel, with the Roaring Forties winds crossing the island.

-All Roaring 40s Kayaking’s trip leaders hold sea kayaking and wilderness first aid qualifications.
+All trip leaders hold sea kayaking and wilderness first aid qualifications.
 We carry an extensive first aid kit, satellite phone, location beacon, marine radio, flare kits and towing equipment in case of emergencies.

 Flinders Island has a resident doctor, pharmacy and emergency services.
-These services will however be a distance from our accommodation so we recommend bring all medication you will require for your trip.
-If you are taking any medications please be sure to let your guide know and to include an extra supply, packed separately, just in case.
+These services are some distance from our accommodation, so bring all the medication you will require for your trip.
+If you are taking medications with you when you are kayaking, please be sure to let the guide know, and include an extra supply packed separately in case your medications get wet.
 It is also important that you let us know if you have any pre-existing medical conditions or injuries.

 All meals, snacks and drinks are provided from lunch on day 1 to lunch on the last day.
-We can cater for most dietary requirements, for example vegetarians, vegans, lactose/gluten intolerant.
-If you have a dietary requirement please let us know when you book.
-If you are unsure, please contact us to discuss.
+We can cater for most dietary requirements (vegetarians, vegans, lactose/gluten intolerant).
+If you have a dietary requirement you need to let us know when you book.

 A glass of wine or beer is provided with dinner each evening.
-If you would like additional alcohol there will be the opportunity to drop into the local hotel on Flinders Island.
+If you would like additional alcohol there will be the opportunity to purchase it on the island.

 If you book your flights with us we will meet you at Launceston Airport at 1pm on the first day of your tour.